Yum! Best Eateries in Hanover

 - No. 3

 Lou's is a Dartmouth favorite for breakfast/brunch and coffee & pastries.
 Careful though, since it can get extremely crowded if you don't get there early!
 Some Dartmouth students choose to do the so-called "Lou's Challenge," where they stay up all night and then go get breakfast at the eatery as soon as it opens at 6 am.
 Rumours have it that by the time you drag yourself into that booth you're so tired that you can't even taste the food.
 Not the best way to enjoy your meal in my opinion, but definitely a Dartmouth experience worth remembering for the rest of your life.

 - No. 4

 Molly's is also a student favorite at Dartmouth.
 Their quintessential New England fare is spot-on for every palate, even for international students.
 I highly recommend their steak, as well as their Thai-style chicken.
 Their calamari appetizer is also delicious.
 Fun fact: the interior of Molly's is adorned with Dartmouth memorabilia.
-But they alsohaves banners throwing shade on our other Ivy-league rivals.
+But they also have banners throwing shade on our other Ivy-league rivals.
 So, if you happen to have a friend over from Princeton by any chance, you should totally take them to Molly's... after the first Men's hockey game with Princeton, which I'm sure the Big Green would have won in a landslide!